Stainless Steel Baby Bottles: Safer than Plastic?

 So what about stainless steel baby bottles?
 Are they a safe alternative?
 Well, there are several advantages of stainless steel baby bottles.
 They don't contain any of the bisphenols found in plastic baby bottles, there is no risk of them shattering on impact, they are lighter weight than glass baby bottles, they last for a really long time, and most do not contain any inner liner that can leach chemicals into your food.
 There are some basic cons of stainless steel bottles, including that they can dent easily, cannot be microwaved, are not see-through for measurement purposes, and some people do not like the taste of beverages from a stainless steel bottle.

 Also, it's important to point out that stainless steel has very high thermal conductivity, which means that it is not a good insulator.
 Cold or warm drinks will quickly adopt the temperature of the surrounding air, faster than in a plastic or glass baby bottle.
-They also will condensate more than other bottles if the contents are cold.
+They also will develop condensation more than other bottles if the contents are cold.
 Some stainless baby bottles solve this issue by including a silicone sleeve on the outside, which does help quite a bit.

 But what about the stainless steel itself?
 The problem with stainless steel is the potential for it to leach heavy metals into breast milk or formula.
 In fact, recent research has shown that stainless steel utensils used for cooking, stainless steel cookware (pots, pans), and other stainless steel products can leach Nickel and Chromium (see the research papers here, here, and here).

 Nickel and chromium are both heavy metals with mixed toxicity profiles.
-While they are both present in nature and dietary supplements, and at certain levels they are harmless, at higher exposure levels they can be harmful.
+While they are both present in nature and dietary supplements, and at certain levels, they are harmless, at higher exposure levels they can be harmful.
 For example, high exposure levels to nickel is associated with increased rates of cancer and dermatological illnesses (like contact dermatitis, eczema, rash, etc).

 But it is important to point out that the extent to which these heavy metals leach into foods and beverages is related to the environmental conditions: it is especially problematic when the stainless steel is relatively new, it is heated for extended periods of time, or the food or drink is relatively acidic.
 This is not to say that nickel and chromium do not leach into non-acidic contents (they do), or that it only happens when heated, but it's just worse under those conditions.